 Good: Active Listening / Bad: Ignorance

-A bad leader will be ignorant towards other people’s ideas and worries.
+A bad leader will be ignorant of other people’s ideas and worries.
 It can lead to a hugely negative work environment or – worse still – increase staff turnover dramatically.
 Maintaining eye contact and asking questions are just two ways to improve your active listening skills.

 Good: Patience / Bad: Impatience

 Good things take time.
-Impatient leaders can quickly take too many risks, be close minded to alternative ideas and rush decision making.
+Impatient leaders can quickly take too many risks, be close-minded to alternative ideas and rush decision-making.
 Leaders that are bought into a clear vision will be able to stay patient while they work towards it.